StrumentiResistenti/Compassh/README.md

 Since the VPN is now active:
 * any SOCKS connection routed through port 1083 will be established from within bigcorp' network
-* any port forwardings possibly defined in a file named `~/.ssh/config.bigcorp` will be available as well
+* any port forwarding possibly defined in a file named `~/.ssh/config.bigcorp` will be available as well